 Six architectural firms shortlisted to design protective shelters for Paphos Mosaics in Cyprus

-The mosaics form part of the Archaeological Park of Kato Paphos, which has been included in the Unesco World Heritage Sites list since 1980.
+The mosaics form part of the Archaeological Park of Kato Paphos in Cyprus, which has been included in the Unesco World Heritage Sites list since 1980.

 The concept design for protective shelters in Paphos is part of the department’s collaboration with the Getty Conservation Institute, Los Angeles.
 The project oversees the development of a Comprehensive Conservation and Management Plan for the World Heritage sites of Nea Paphos and the Tombs of the Kings as the department seeks to apply the most recent international achievements to the management of the cultural heritage of Cyprus, i.e. to archaeological sites, monuments and museums.